Prime Minister Narendra Modi greets nation on 72nd Republic Day | ExBulletin

 Prime Minister Narendra Modi greets nation on 72nd Republic Day

-Prime Minister Narendra Modi today greeted the nation on the country’s 72nd Republic Day.
+As India commemorates its 72nd Republic Day on January 26, 2021, Prime Minister Narendra Modi addressed his greetings to citizens on the occasion.
 “I wish all the people of India a Happy Republic Day.
-Jai Hind !,” PM Modi tweeted.
+Jai Hind!”
+PM Modi wrote on Twitter.

-However, this year’s Republic Day will be very different from previous years as it is the first time it will take place amid the ongoing Covid-19 pandemic.
+The Prime Minister will participate in the Republic Day celebrations at Rajpath in New Delhi on Tuesday morning.
+He will lead the nation to pay solemn homage to fallen heroes by laying a wreath.
+Afterwards, PM Modi and other dignitaries will come to the salute platform in Rajpath to witness the parade.

-India will attend a reduced Republic Day parade in Rajpath.
-The parade will have a shorter route, fewer spectators, no children under 15.
-Only around 25,000 spectators will be allowed to attend the parade.
+In keeping with tradition, the national flag will be unfurled followed by the national anthem with a booming 21-gun salute and the parade will begin with President Ram Nath Kovind taking the salute.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online